noahzeldin/dissertation/reception_analysis_write_up.md

     Measures Taken* held on Jan.
 28, 1933 truncated the time period given above by a over a month and a half.

-10. Again, *The Measures Taken* premiered in the late hours of the evening between Dec.
+11. Again, *The Measures Taken* premiered in the late hours of the evening between Dec.
 13 and 14, 1930, and *The Mother* premiered on Jan.
 17, 1932.
 BFA 3: 431 and 478.

-11. Note: Two exceptionally long articles on The Measures Taken with unknown political orientation are responsible for stretching the IQR for that subcategory.
+12. Note: Two exceptionally long articles on The Measures Taken with unknown political orientation are responsible for stretching the IQR for that subcategory.
 Unsurprisingly, these long articles appeared in a literary and in a musical periodical, rather than in a daily newspaper.
 Julius Bab, “Lehrstück in Gegenwart und Vergangenheit,” Literarische Welt, Feb.
-19, 1932; and Hans Heinz Stuckenschmidt, “Politische Musik zu Brecht-Eislers ‘Maßnahme,’” *Der Anbruch* XIII, vol. 1, 1931.
+19, 1932; and Hans Heinz Stuckenschmidt, “Politische Musik zu Brecht-Eislers ‘Maßnahme,’” *Der Anbruch* XIII, no. 1, 1931.

-12. For instance, “music”, “musical” and “musically” have been grouped under the keyword *MUSIK*, so that they are counted as a single token, which of course increases their significance in the statistical analysis.
+13. For instance, “music”, “musical” and “musically” have been grouped under the keyword *MUSIK*, so that they are counted as a single token, which of course increases their significance in the statistical analysis.
 This practice is particularly relevant for